 How is a Continuous Alcohol Monitoring Device Worn?

 Additionally, by wearing it on a person’s ankle, it is easier to hide the device from view by wearing long pants.
 This gives the user some privacy and the ability to avoid awkward conversations with friends or coworkers.
-When a person gets the device installed, the device is sized to their ankle and then secured in place with tamperproof restraints to avoid removal or tampering.
+When a person gets the device installed, the device is sized to his ankle and then secured in place with tamperproof restraints to avoid removal or tampering.

 Due to the fact that the CAM Device has to be worn 24/7 to provide effective reports, it has been engineered to be waterproof and almost indestructible.
 Additionally, the CAM Device has a very long-lasting battery that allows it to be worn for extended periods of time without needing to be recharged.